mhidusti/mhidusti/README.md

 - Deployment on platforms like **Vercel**, **Render**, and **Chabokan**

 🔍 Currently working on:
-- A custom eCommerce project with Django + API for a cosmetics brand 💄
 - Learning advanced Django security & performance tips
 - Playing around with **AI tools + Python integration** (future vibes 🤖)